-These models are regularly reviewed and enhanced in order to incorporate changes in the composition of trading positions, as well as variations in market conditions.
-Prior to implementing significant changes to assumptions and/or models, we perform model validation and test runs.
-Significant changes to the firm's models are reviewed with the firm's Chief Risk Officer and Chief Financial Officer, and approved by the Firmwide Risk Committee.
+These models are regularly reviewed and enhanced in order to incorporate changes in the composition of positions included in market risk measures, as well as variations in market conditions.
+Prior to implementing significant changes to our assumptions and/or models, Model Risk Management performs model validations.
+Significant changes to models are reviewed with the Firm's Chief Risk Officer and Chief Financial Officer, and approved by the Firmwide Risk Committee.